seaify/weapon/README.md

 It currently contains the following list parts:
 1. [weapon custom_i18n](custom_i18n.md), scaffold generator i18n support, auoto generate model attributes key mapping in config/local/*.yml, generated view and controller i18n support
-2. mina deploy, you just need to input the host's user name, ip, deploy directory, git repo
+2. mina deploy & unicorn server, you just need to input the host's user name, ip, deploy directory.
+It will also generate nginx file, and upload to server's /etc/nginx/sites-enabled
 3. rails_settings_ui, you just need to run 'weapon rails_settings_ui', then http://localhost:3000/settings works
 4. push_to_github, push your directory into github with no effort, no need to use the browser